-Remote work has increased incrementally over the last ten years, however, in 2020, so many organisations have been forced into working from home almost overnight.
-If you can optimise your remote workforce during this time, your team will have a huge advantage over the competition.
+Remote work has increased incrementally over the last ten years, however, in 2020, so many organisations were forced into working from home, or remotely,...

 When working from home, it’s important to be as secure as when your team is in the office.
 While a VPN can contribute to the security of your business’s data, there are other important features to implement.
 An IT security team can install various security measures to mitigate against data losses and ensure you can recover with minimal disruption if one does occur, such as:

 - Cloud Backup

 At Bluecube, as part of our managed IT services, we can monitor the security of your organisation’s IT Infrastructure, even while your company is working remotely.
 This ensures that your business’s data, network, and computer systems are secure and protected from cyberattacks.

 When transitioning to working remotely, there will be IT challenges and staff will have questions as they adapt to a new way of working.
 The ideal solution to this is access to 24/7 IT support.
 That’s why Bluecube offers support available 24-hours a day, 7 days a week.
 Even though your staff does not have a helpdesk at home, there will always be one available at the other end of the phone.

 Once your team has the equipment, security, and access to IT support they need to excel in their roles, it’s time to provide effective ways of communicating for your entire team: